DougReeder/aframe-shader-buildings/README.md

 To Do
 ---

+* rotate buildings for more variety
-More building shapes: cee, eee and box, for starters.
+* More building shapes: cee, plus, eee and box, for starters.